Updated September 2020

 Double check your state laws by visiting the link provided with each state.

-In that letter, the landlord does not have to provide a reason for the non-renewal of the lease.
-State laws protect landlords in this way, allowing them to terminate a lease without needing a reason whenever the expiration of a lease happens.
+In that letter, the landlord typically does not have to provide a reason for the non-renewal of the lease.
+The landlord may decide they simply want to find a new tenant.
+Many state laws protect landlords in this way, allowing them to terminate a lease without needing a reason whenever the expiration of a lease happens.

 Dear (Tenant’s name),